nhsengland/data-viz-community-of-practice/docs/dashboard_design/layout.md

     - [x] The dashboard scales between minimum and maximum sizes that you specify.

-    - [x] If the window used to display the dashboard is smaller than the minimum size, scroll bars are displayed.
+    - [x] If the window displaying the dashboard is smaller than the minimum size, scroll bars are displayed.
     If it is larger than the maximum size, white space is displayed.

     - [x] Use this setting when you are designing for two different display sizes that need the same content and have similar shapes - such as small and medium sized browser windows.
 1200 to 1920px range width is recommended in these use cases.
 For larger monitors certain charts will be wider and be easier to read and interpret.

-    - [ ] Developers must ensure the dashboard displays correctly at all sizes, this requires more development work and testing.
+    - [ ] Developers must ensure that the dashboard displays correctly at all screen sizes, this requires more development work and testing.

     - [ ] These will load slower as they are unable to use a cached version on the server.